jeromedalbert/real-world-react-apps/README.md

-# Real World React
+# Real world React apps

-> Real World React apps and their open source codebases for developers to learn from
+> Real world React apps and their open source codebases for developers to learn from

 Learn from React apps written by experienced developers.

-You'll find the source code for the Real World React apps in the [`apps/`](apps/) subdirectory.
+You'll find the source code for the apps in the [`apps/`](apps/) subdirectory.

 Thank you to every developer who has worked on a project this repo links to, your work is helping developers learn React.